 Bike Lanes in Lima

 Bike lanes in Lima Peru are known as ciclovias, and were non-existent a decade ago.
-Today, they’ve grown in popularity and many popular tourist districts have them, such as Miraflores and San Isidro.
+Today, they’ve grown in popularity and many popular tourist districts have them, such as Miraflores, San Isidro and Lince.
 Bike lanes are becoming more and more connected with each municipal project.
-Is it enough to merit buying a bicycle and saying bye to Peru’s public transit system?
+Yet, is it enough to merit buying a bicycle and saying goodbye to Lima’s public transportation system?

 We’ll get to that question in a minute, along with how many bike lanes the city has.